BogdanovTimm/NotesOblivion/💻 IT/Vim/Replacing.md

 1. `/`
 2. Enter you search pattern and check that it finds what you want
 3. `Shift + ;`
-4. `%s//Replacing text/g` - `%` means that you will do it for every occurrence, not only for hte 1st one
+4. `%s//Replacing text` - `%` means that you will do it for every occurrence, not only for hte 1st one

 ###                Get last search RegExp